RamonQuerol/script-launcher/README.md

 ## Future improvements

 Although I want to keep the command simple and I will not add this features unless I find a script that need them, these improvements are:
-- Making so that the scripts can receive arguments.
 - Rename feature and making it so that you can add custom names to the script on "sla add" (Currently takes the basename of the file you added).